 Glenn M. Feldman is a member of Procopio’s Native American Law practice and specializes in Federal Indian Law.
 Glenn’s practice focuses primarily on Indian gaming and reservation economic development activities, as well as tribal governmental functions.
 He acts as counsel to a number of Indian tribes, tribal casinos and tribal business ventures in Arizona, California and other western states.
 Glenn has extensive experience in drafting tribal codes and ordinances and has been involved in the negotiation of tribal-state gaming compacts in California, Arizona, Wisconsin, Kansas and Oklahoma.
-He is based in Procopio’s Arizona office.
+He is based in Procopio’s Scottsdale office.

 - Successfully argued tribal gaming case, California v.
 Cabazon Band of Mission Indians, before the United States Supreme Court.